pu6ki/elsyser/README.md

 # elsyser

 **elsyser** is a *single page application (SPA), consuming RESTful services from the Django web server.*
-This is a students' system for ELSYS, Sofia.
+This is a students' platform for ELSYS, Sofia.
 It's main purpose is to be helpful at our school.

 ## Prerequisites